cwesterhold/liquidsoft_components/README.md

 - SnackBar
     - Easily call snackBar from anywhere in the app
     - requires context and Scaffold.of
+- Main Scaffold - In Development
-- Main App Bar
+    - Create a Material or Cupertino App
-    - Create a Material AppBar or Cupertino Sliver AppBar
+    - Material AppBar or Cupertino Sliver AppBar
+    - Material or Cupertino Bottom Nav Bar
 - Secondary App Bar
     - Creates a Material or Cupertino appbar
     - Allows for a trailing Widget